Djan88/tarot-bc/wp-content/plugins/miniorange-login-openid/readme.txt

 * Added nonce check for all forms
 * Added sanitization and escape
 * Changed cURL calls to WordPress HTTP API calls
-* Fixed issue on custom app delete
+* Fixed issue on Social login custom app delete

 = 7.1.6 =
 * Fixed Non-English Character issue in the username.